 Mark Wallace has served as Senior Vice President of Worldwide Sales since November 2016.
 From November 2014 to November 2016, Mr. Wallace served as Vice President and General Manager of Americas Field Operations, and prior to the Separation from Agilent, as Americas Field Operations Vice President of Agilent's Electronic Measurement Group since November 2011.
-From August 2004 to November 2011 Mr. Wallace served as National Sales Manager of Agilent's Electronic Measurement Group for U.S, and Canada.

 Stephen Williams has served as Senior Vice President, General Counsel and Secretary of Keysight since December 2013 and, prior to the Separation, served as Agilent's Vice President, Assistant General Counsel and Assistant Secretary since November 2009.
-From February 2007 to November 2009, Mr. Williams served as Managing Counsel in Agilent's Legal Department.